 Before visiting a location I do a ton of research.
-And I must admit, choosing the best program for our dolphin swim was a tough one.
+And I must admit, choosing the best program for our dolphin swim in Key Largo was a tough one.
 All the programs are true dolphin lovers, they not only allow us to be entertained but also educate us about these amazing animals and the marine environment.

 Swim with Dolphins Key Largo

 Dolphins Plus offered programs that not all of the others did.
 Even though, I didn’t participate in these programs, I wanted to contribute to establishments that did.

 Breakdown of the different swims that are offered:

 Structured Dolphin Swim Program – this is the most standard package and the one my husband and I did.
 Since water and dolphins are not at all my element, I wanted to be where it was controlled and under skilled supervision of the trainers.

 Natural Dolphin Swims – this is for people that are much more comfortable in the big blue sea and also dolphins.
 You are literally swimming with them in their natural environment.
 There is some supervision, but very little.

 Oma’s Dolphin Swims Program – Oma, who’s real name is Anna Marie Borguss, was the owner’s wife.
 She battled cancer for over six years.
 When she developed the illness Dolphins Plus and Oma developed a program that cancer patients and people who are in remission can come and swim with the dolphins for free.
 This was one of the main reasons I wanted to come to this place.
 What a special program!